MohamedHamzawi/Sonar_Data_Classification/README.md

 ## Results

-The model achieves an accuracy of approximately [Insert Training Accuracy Here]% on the training data and [Insert Test Accuracy Here]% on the test data.
+The model achieves an accuracy of approximately 78 % on the training data and 75 % on the test data.

 ## Future Improvements